desk-framework/desk/docs/content/en/docs/topics/app-architecture/bindings.md

 bound("userName", "?");
 ```

 > **Note:** Some view properties don't need to be initialized with a default value rather than undefined.
-For example, if the {@link UILabel.text} property is set to undefined or null, the label is just rendered as 'empty', which is exactly the same as if this property was set to an empty string.
+For example, if the {@link UILabel.text} property is set to undefined or null, the label is just rendered as 'empty', which is the same as if this property was set to an empty string.

 Alternatively, use one of the following methods to supply a different value based on the boolean equivalent of the bound value.